IMSA: Current sanctioned series

 These are the series that are currently sanctioned and managed by the IMSA organization.

 IMSA WeatherTech SportsCar Championship

 The WeatherTech SportsCar Championship was created in 2014 through the merger of Grand-Am Road Racing and the American Le Mans Series.
 It debuted under the name Tudor United SportsCar Championship on January 25–26, 2014 at Daytona International Speedway.
 For the 2016 season title sponsorship changed from Tudor to WeatherTech.
-This series features Daytona Prototype International, LMP2, LMP3, GTE, and GT3 cars.
+This series currently features LMDh, LMP2, and GT3 cars.

 IMSA Michelin Pilot Challenge

 The IMSA Michelin Pilot Challenge is a grand touring and touring car racing series run by the International Motor Sports Association.
 The Continental Tire Sports Car Challenge was the support series for GRAND-AM's premier offering, the Rolex Sports Car Series.
 In 2014 it became the support series for the United SportsCar Championship series upon the merger of the Rolex Series and the American Le Mans Series.
 The series branded as the IMSA Continental Tire SportsCar Challenge, with Continental Tire having been title sponsor since the 2010 season until 2018.
 In 2019 Michelin replaced Continental Tire as supplier and title sponsor.
 This series uses TCR Touring Cars and GT4 cars.